Professional Bull Rider

 What would you recommend a riders max weight be?
 I'm 6'1" about 300lbs I've found a school not to far from the house and I'm wanting to get into bull riding.

-Asked by Jdirvin about 9 years ago
+Asked by Jdirvin over 9 years ago

 Howdy my name is coby and i have wanted to get into bull riding so bad since i was little but really want to now im 16 almost 17 and just want to know the best way to get into it